JetBrains/mps-coderules/docs/content/processing.md

   f(X, h(X)) and f(g(), h(k())) can't be unified
 ```

+Pattern matching is possible when variables are only used by one of the terms, which is then serves as pattern.
+To test if a pattern matches a given term can be implemented by a linear time algorithm, whereas full unification is slightly more complicated.

 ## Logical variables

 Logical variables serve to identify an object that is to be determined in the future.
-They are *monotonic*, in the sense that once a variable is assigned, it stays assigned to that value.
+They are *monotonic*, in the sense that once a variable is assigned a particular value, it stays assigned to that value.
 In addition, they implement a *union-find data structure*[^uf] a.k.a. «disjoint set».
 Any free logical variable can be assigned a class by setting its «parent» field to point to the class’s representative.
-All logical variables belonging to same class are treated as exactly one variable.
+All logical variables belonging to the same class are treated as exactly one variable.
 Logical variables notify observers when they become ground and when their *parent* (class representative) changes.

 ```
   val X = Logical("X")